shaovoon/forloopbenchmark/README.md

 movdqu   xmm0, XMMWORD PTR vec$[rsp+rax*8] <== multiplication by 8
 ```

 As for the __Range For Loop__, the address is incremented by 16 (8 + 8 because of loop unrolling), multiplication is not used to calculate the address.
-Accumulator use the same tactics.
-Earlier in the decade, C programmers are baffled as to why std::accumulate is faster than for loop.
+Accumulator code use the same tactics.
+Earlier in the decade, C programmers were baffled as to why std::accumulate was faster than for loop.
 Now we know the reason.

 As for the __Iterator For Loop__ poor result, my guess is the iterator overhead.